saoudh/Reinforcement-Learning/README.md

 This implementation is based on the paper CONTINUOUS CONTROL WITH DEEP REINFORCEMENT LEARNING of Timothy P. Lillicrap et al., 2015 https://arxiv.org/pdf/1509.02971.pdf

 ### 3.1 Evaluation
-The error of the policy is depicted as Actor- Error and the error of the Value-Function as Critic-Error.
-Also the Value-Function and reward (both, during training and evaluation) curve are plotted too.
+The error of the policy is depicted as actor-error and the error of the value-function as critic-error.
+Also the value-function and reward (both, during training and evaluation) curve are plotted too.
-Parameters.
-The neural network has 25 neurons and 1 layer and runs over 100 episodes.
+Parameters: The neural network has 25 neurons and 1 layer and runs over 100 episodes.
 Batch Normalization is used too for stabilization.

 ### 3.2 Performance
-For testing purposes only 25 neurons and 1 layer is used.
-It converges after 60 episodes.
-With 150 neurons it converges after under 10 episodes with this implementation.
+For testing purposes only 25 neurons and 1 layer is used in this experiment and it converges after 60 episodes.
+With 150 neurons it even converges after less then 10 episodes with this implementation.

 ![pendulum performance](https://github.com/saoudh/Reinforcement-Learning/blob/master/DDPG-master/screenshots/pendulum-performance.png)